NoahHodgson/project-melia/docs/Melia-Cosmic-History.md

-and these wars are known as the First War of Princes, Second War of Princes, and the Final War of Princes, the result of the final war being the three Princedoms, who often fought small wars amongst themselves, banned together and formed a non-aggression pact to drive out the Pevolian horde.
+and these wars are known as the First War of Princes, Second War of Princes, and the Final War of Princes, the result of the final war being the three Princedoms, who often fought small wars amongst themselves, banded together and formed a non-aggression pact to drive out the Pevolian horde.
 This alliance is the peak power of the princedoms, after this there power waned and they fought amongst themselves eventually again.
 Mildabia is poor desert